shlomif/Freenode-programming-channel-FAQ/FAQ_with_ToC__generated.md

 * There are bindings for other languages like [curses.py](https://docs.python.org/3/howto/curses.html)
 * For simple tasks, printing no more than the terminal width (typically 80 characters) and then printing "\r" and overwriting may be adequate.
 * There are libraries for line input such as [readline](https://en.wikipedia.org/wiki/GNU_Readline) (GPLed) or [libedit](https://duckduckgo.com/?q=libedit&atb=v140-1&ia=web) (BSDLed).

+### How much time / competitive programming problems / books / online courses / etc. will it take before I am employable / a "master programmer" / etc.?

+How many roads must a man walk down, before you can call him a man? ["The answer, my friend, is blowing in the wind"](https://en.wikipedia.org/wiki/Blowin%27_in_the_Wind).

+Somewhat more seriously now, here are some thoughts:

 ### Which music do you listen to while programming?